jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-16.md

-+++
+---
+title: "The Causes of the slow Progress of Opulence"
+heading: "Chapter 16"
-title=  "The Causes of the slow Progress of Opulence" heading=  "Chapter 16 of Part 2 Section 2" description=  "The violent civil government is the biggest obstacle to the progress of opulence" date=  2015-09-09 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-2/section-2/chapter-15" linkbtext=  "Chapter 15" linkf=  "/research/smith/jurisprudence/part-3/chapter-1" linkftext=  "Chapter 1"
+description: "The violent civil government is the biggest obstacle to the progress of opulence"
-+++
+# date: 2015-09-17
+image: "/covers/lectures.jpg"
+weight: 36
+author: Adam Smith
+---

 It is surprising for nations to continue to be poor for so long when we consider the immediate effects of the division of labour in improving the arts.